chess-ca/cfc-www-2020/content/news/2022/2022-03-07.kingston-easter-chess/index.fr.md

 # KEC 2022 Announcement (Kingston Easter Chess)

-This is the KEC 2022 ANNOUNCEMENT, now updated as of Sunday, March 27th.
+This is the KEC 2022 ANNOUNCEMENT, now updated as of Tuesday, April 12th.
 Especially given changing pandemic conditions, this will be updated as applicable.

 KEC 2022 sections - all sections rated both FIDE & CFC (and FQE for FQE#s):